-Sure, you’re all used to a big meal and you have a vision in mind when it comes to the Thanksgiving meal, but does it really have to be that way this year?
+Sure, you’re all used to a big meal, and you have a vision in mind when it comes to the Thanksgiving meal, but does it really have to be that way this year?
 Mom can’t cook.
-You can’t make a huge meal like she does.
+You can’t make a huge meal as she does.
 But can you boil water?
 Maybe you can make spaghetti or something else you feel capable of whipping up.
-It’s a change, but the important thing is that your family is together and you have plenty of reason to be thankful.
+It’s a change, but the important thing is that your family is together and you have plenty of reasons to be thankful.

 There are actually quite a few restaurants that offer great Thanksgiving meals at a decent price.
 You can have all of the things you’re used to having and no one has to do anything.
 Plus, when you go back home, you don’t even have to clean up.